 Why do you want to move to Canada in the first place?
 Okay I agree, we have the best-looking prime minister.
 We still have fewer restrictions to start a business than many other countries have.
 The beauty of the country itself is amazing as well as our wild animals.
 And we still have lots of space.

 Like with everything else, there are pros and cons to consider when you think about moving to Canada.
 For me over time, the cons overpower the pros.
 So why do you live in Canada you may ask me now.
 Believe me, Canada was different when I first arrived.
 Lucky me, I got to live my dream.
-That was long before the cost of living skyrocket and things got bad.
+That was long before the cost of living skyrocketed and things got bad.

 At first sight, property prices seem reasonable, in certain parts of Canada at least.
 Wait!
 Wait until you pay property tax, house insurance, electricity and the rest of the bills.
 Do you know that Satellite Internet is your only choice for Internet service when you live outside of town and is very expensive?
 Do you know that our cell phone bills are some of the highest in the world?

 What about the big cities, like Vancouver?
 Vancouver house prices are horrendous and only affordable for Chinese immigrants.

-Canada has become a materialistic society and to show off material objects are of big importance for many.
+Canada has become a materialistic society and showing off material objects is of big importance for many.
 It still might be the land of plenty, but not necessarily the land of happiness.
 It often seems to me that people are rushing and looking for money, but they are not living.
 But then again, that’s my own opinion on things.

 If you decide to move to Canada anyway